How to define your ICP when you sell a horizontal B2B product

 What is an ICP for a horizontal B2B product?

-An ICP (Ideal Customer Profile) for a horizontal B2B product is a description of the company characteristics that predict a good fit when you can't use industry or sector as a primary filter.
-Because horizontal products sell across many industries, the most useful ICP variables are financial (revenue band, growth trajectory), behavioural (hiring patterns, leadership appointments), and structural (company stage, director profile).
-For UK companies, all of these signals are available through Companies House filings and job posting data.
+An ICP for a horizontal B2B product is a description of company characteristics that predict a good fit when you can't use industry or sector as a primary filter.
+The most useful ICP variables are financial (revenue band, growth trajectory), behavioural (hiring patterns, leadership appointments), and structural (company stage, director profile).

 How do I find all the companies in my ICP in the UK?